 Presentation Material from Greek Life Commons Workshop (Feb 23, 2010)

 On Wednesday Evening February 23, 2011 the second workshop on the Greek Life Commons (GLC) was held in DCC-318.
 Undergraduate and alumni delegates from all the fraternities and sororities were in attendance.
 The workshop was an open forum town hall format to review the outcomes from the November 2010 brainstorm workshop.
 It also provided the GLC definition process timeline to the next meeting April 6th in DCC-308.
-In preparation for
+In

 Matt Hunt will be working with the IFC and Panhel Councils and the AIGC to develop the strategic plan/mission statement document for the Greek Life Commons.
 This report will be ultimately presented to the RPI Administration with the intention of creating an updated Greek Life Commons Agreement.
 After April, reviews and updates of the 5STAR and the Relationship Statement will occur to coordinate the evolutions of these Greek Life guidance documents within the context of Student Life Performance Plan,